Two Dogs

 A few small trees lie crushed at the base of the cliff beneath a massive slab of sandstone that wasn’t there when he first climbed up here to make camp.

 Scanning the face of the overhang above, it’s easy to spot the scar of unweathered stone where the piece had sheared away.
-The surface looks smooth, as if the slab was sliced from the mother rock by a giant’s carving knife.
+The surface looks glass-smooth.

 What in the name of the just and terrible wisicu God went on here while he was stupefied?
 And where is everybody?
 Mind you, not that he cares to see the monsters again, but he’d like to know what happened to the star-folk, at least.